kankaniakshat185/low-latency-matching-engine/README.md

 *   Price-time priority matching — limit and market orders, partial fills, strict FIFO within a price level.
 *   O(1) cancellation via an `OrderId -> location` index (a hash map in 1.0-3.0, a flat vector in 4.0).
-*   Four interchangeable `OrderBook` implementations behind one templated engine, swappable with zero call-site changes (see Phase 4 below).
+*   Four interchangeable `OrderBook` implementations behind one templated engine, swappable with zero call-site changes (see The Comparative Study below).
 *   Strict input validation at every external boundary — a duplicate `OrderId`, a zero-quantity order, and every malformed CSV field (negative numbers, trailing garbage, bad Action/Side characters) are rejected loudly, not coerced.
 *   Historical CSV replay (`data/sample.csv`) alongside three synthetic benchmark workloads.
 *   71 tests: behavioral correctness, adversarial input, a 20,000-op fuzz test checking book invariants after every operation, and differential testing across all four `OrderBook` implementations (byte-identical trade ledgers, including a closing test that runs all four through one shared workload at once).
 99.2% line coverage, 100% function coverage.
-*   Real hardware-counter evidence (Apple Instruments CPU Counters, `os_signpost`-correlated) behind every Phase 4 performance claim, not just wall-clock numbers.
+*   Real hardware-counter evidence (Apple Instruments CPU Counters, `os_signpost`-correlated) behind every performance claim in the comparative study below, not just wall-clock numbers.
 *   5-job CI pipeline: sanitized debug build, release build, static analysis, formatting check, coverage report — all running on every push.

 ## Architecture

 Composition over inheritance, all the way down: `MatchingEngine` owns an `OrderBook`, which owns `PriceLevel`s.
 Nothing is virtual.
-That's not a style preference — it's what lets the internals (`std::map` vs. a flat array, `std::list` vs. an intrusive pool-backed list) get swapped out and profiled independently, without touching the matching logic itself or any call site above it. `MatchingEngine` is templated on the book type for exactly this reason; see Phase 4 below for what that bought.
+That's not a style preference — it's what lets the internals (`std::map` vs. a flat array, `std::list` vs. an intrusive pool-backed list) get swapped out and profiled independently, without touching the matching logic itself or any call site above it. `MatchingEngine` is templated on the book type for exactly this reason; see The Comparative Study below for what that bought.

 ```mermaid
 flowchart TD